April 23 – May 1, 2018

 Sunday April 29th – Negev to West Bank

-Today we will visit Um Battin, a Bedouin village northeast of Beersheva to meet with Arava alumna Zobaida Ezery, PhD candidate at Ben Gurion University and project manager of the local wastewater treatment and recycling project.
+Today we will visit al-Auja, a West Bank village northeast of Jerusalem to tour and meet with Arava partners working on local wastewater treatment and recycling projects.
 After lunch, we will drive to Tzur Baher, a Palestinian village on the outskirts of Jerusalem that was once part of Jordan, where we will meet with Dr. Tareq Abu Hamed of the Arava Institute and Eliezer Yaari, author of Beyond the Mountains of Darkness.
-Then we will eat dinner and spend the night in Jerusalem.
+Then we will eat dinner and spend the night in Jerusalem at the King David Hotel or other 5-star location.
 (B, L, D)

 Monday April 30th – West Bank